 In the case of Data for Decisions, the ethics committee that reviewed the project determined that a patient waiver of consent was appropriate (as recommended by the National Health and Medical Research Council).
 This means that the medical practice and researchers are not required to get consent from individual patients for their de-identified records to be used for this research program.

 This consent ‘waiver’ reflects the low risk of harm that can arise from the use of the data, the impracticality of obtaining consent (due to the quantity and age of the records), the risk mitigation plan that we have in place, and the benefits to the community of using the data for research.

 Can I withdraw my data?

-If your GP or other primary healthcare provider is participating in Data for Decisions and you do not want your de-identified medical records to be used for this research program, let your healthcare professional or the practice manager know.
+Data for your electronic medical record does not have to be included.
+If your GP or other primary healthcare provider is participating in Data for Decisions and you do not want your de-identified medical records to be used for this research program, let your healthcare professional or the practice manager know and they can withdraw you from the program.
 Withdrawing will NOT affect the direct care that you receive from your doctor.